Ran Danker

 Ran Danker (רן דנקר; born Khalil Yosef Danker on January 7, 1984) is an Israeli–American actor, singer and model.
 He starred in hit Israeli series such as HaShir Shelanu (2004–2007), The Gordin Cell (2012–2015), Miguel (2018) and more.
 Danker received an Ophir Award nomination for Best Supporting Actor for his role in Eyes Wide Open (2009).
 Danker was also nominated for an Ophir Award for Best Actor for his role in Doubtful (2017).

 Early life

-Danker was born in Norfolk, Virginia, United States, to a Jewish family.
+Ran Danker was born in Norfolk, Virginia, United States, to a Jewish family.
 He is the son of Israeli actor Eli Danker.
-He went to Israel with his mother when he was two years old after his parents' divorce.
-He grew up in the Bavli neighborhood in Tel Aviv.
-During that time he was a member of the Ha-Horesh tribe choir of the scouts youth movement.
-Towards his Junior High year, Ran and his mother moved to Poleg, Netanya.
+He moved to Israel with his mother when he was two years old after his parents' divorce.
+He grew up in the Bavli neighborhood in Tel Aviv and sang in the choir of the boy scouts.
+When he was in junior high school, the family moved to Poleg, Netanya.
 Between high school and his army service, Ran participated in a few TV commercials: a promo of Channel 10; a commercial of Bank Leumi; and the cell phone company Cellcom.
 As a teenager, Ran was a delivery boy for Domino's Pizza in Netanya.
 He was a helicopter technician during his military service in the Israel Defense Forces.